kylerove/pediatricurologybook/_chapters/05-29_congenital-hydrocele-and-inguinal-hernia.md

 The timeline described below emphasizes historical milestones and advances overtime related to congenital inguinal hernia and hydrocele ([Figure 1](#figure-1){:.figure-link})

-In the year 25 A.D., Celsus gave the first reference to hernia repair in children.
+In the year 25 AC, Celsus gave the first reference to hernia repair in children.

 Advances in medicine as well as post operative patient care have improved surgical techniques and surgical outcomes over time.
 Nowadays the surgical procedure is done similarly worldwide with minimal variations depending on the surgeon preferences and the chosen approach (laparoscopic vs conventional) for repair.